 38. Initially, CC&Rs were treated by the law as purely contractual matters between consenting parties.
-At that time, deed restrictions of any type were strictly construed since they sought to restrict the right of subsequent real property holders to use their property as they saw fit.
-Restraints on alienation of real property were disfavored by the law.
-So long as deed restrictions were lawful, reasonable and not in violation of state law or policy however, they were enforced by the courts.
+At that time, deed restrictions of any type were strictly construed as restraints on alienation of real property since they sought to restrict the right of subsequent real property holders to use their property.
 Over time, some types of deed restrictions were deemed unenforceable as a matter of public policy (such as restrictions on sale and purchase of land according to race, and restrictions mandating the use of wood shingles - a fire hazard - on houses).
-However, there was a shift in the interpretation of CC&Rs, such that they are now liberally, not strictly, construed so as to enforce their intent.
-The use of very detailed and very restrictive CC&Rs is essentially universal in residential communities.

-39. CC&R provisions with respect to antennas are also essentially universal.
-Though the language differs somewhat in geographic areas, the restrictions on residential antenna installations fall into a very few general categories.
-ARRL in 2012 conducted a very short online survey of those Commission-licensed radio Amateurs who were both active in emergency communications and currently subject to residential private land use restrictions where they live.
+However, there has been a shift in the interpretation of CC&Rs, such that they are now liberally, not strictly, construed so as to enforce their intent.
+39. CC&R provisions with respect to antennas are now almost universal.
+Though the language differs somewhat by geographic areas, the restrictions on residential antenna installations fall into a few general categories.
+The ARRL in 2012 conducted a very short online survey of those Commission-licensed radio Amateurs who were both active in emergency communications and currently subject to residential private land use restrictions where they live.
 ARRL asked that the survey respondents provide copies of the language of those CC&Rs which apply to residential antenna installations, together with a narrative of their experiences with private land use regulations.
 A sampling of the more than 870 responses to that survey revealed a very good understanding of the deed restriction language commonly found in CICs and an anecdotal understanding of the prevalence and severity of these restrictions.
 The responding radio Amateurs reported that their emergency communications efforts had been foreclosed by or severely curtailed as the direct result of private land use regulations.
 In essence, CC&R language with respect to antennas (as that language would apply to Amateur Radio antennas) fall into five basic categories:

 (A) Those which prohibit all outdoor antennas without exception.